EvieQ01/EvieQ.github.io/_pages/life.md

 * Mrs. Wang

   She’s the one who can actually look through me, and offer me advice that I needed the most.
   When she asked, *what kind of person you want to become*?
 I stumbled,  hearing my self saying I don’t know.
 But she spoke, ‘You do know, ...
-You want to be an interesting one:: ’
+You want to be an interesting one. ’

 * Mr. Fan